 The Bag Feels Heavy, and Even Heavier When Full

-I found myself less interested in carrying the bag when my baby grew into a toddler and carrying a baby on my hip + a heavy bag was just too much.
+I found myself less interested in carrying the bag when my baby grew and carrying a baby on my hip + a heavy bag was just too much.

 It’s a Bit Large/Bulky